Why Pennine Lancashire?

 Destinations such as Manchester city centre, Leeds, Liverpool, Blackpool, the coast, and the Lake District are all within easy reach and within an hour you could be shopping in Harvey Nichols or cruising on Lake Windermere.

-We are served by one hospital trust, East Lancashire Hospitals NHS Trust, which has two major sites: Royal Blackburn Hospital and Burnley General Hospital, each with their own specialties.
+We are served by one hospital trust, East Lancashire Hospitals NHS Trust, which has two major sites: Royal Blackburn Teaching Hospital and Burnley General Teaching Hospital, each with their own specialities.
 The benefit of this is we are able to offer a variety of training opportunities across a multitude of specialities.
 For example, Burnley has a new £32 million state-of-the-art Lancashire Women and Newborn Centre whilst Royal Blackburn Hospital has been designated a vascular Centre of Excellence.

 Blackburn and Darwen have industry, inventiveness, skill and hard work as part of their DNA.
 This is a place with globally respected businesses and brands.
 Blackburn was one of the first industrialised towns in the world and with its innovation, creativity and manufacturing roots forging the industrial revolution it was the original Northern Powerhouse.
 Now it is galvanising one of the youngest populations in Europe and 15,000 students in one of England’s most successful colleges to play a leading part in driving its future in the knowledge economy.